Concentration camp uniform cap worn by a Jewish German man

-- Coarse, blue and grey striped cotton broken twill brimless cap lined with plain weave grey cotton cloth.
+- Coarse, blue and gray striped cotton broken twill brimless cap lined with plain weave gray cotton cloth.
 An approximately 1.5 inch panel connects the headband to the flat, circular crown to give the cap height and shape.
 The headband is lined with light brown satin weave rayon with a handstitched tuck in black thread in the back band to make the fit tighter.
 The number 59 is stamped on the interior crown.
 The cloth is stained overall, especially around the headband.

 - overall: Height: 2.750 inches (6.985 cm) | Width: 8.625 inches (21.908 cm) | Depth: 8.875 inches (22.543 cm)

 - overall : wool, cotton, thread